Grey Wolves (organization): Ideology

 The Grey Wolves adhere to an extreme form of Turkish nationalism.
 It has been characterized as an ultra-nationalist and neo-fascist paramilitary organization by political scholars, the mainstream media, and left-wing sources.
 R. W. Apple Jr., writing in The New York Times in 1981, described MHP and its satellite groups as a "xenophobic, fanatically nationalist, neofascist network steeped in violence."
 The organization's ideology emphasizes the early history of the Turkic peoples in Central Asia and blends it with Islamic culture and beliefs; their synthesis of Turkish identity, political ideology, and Islamic beliefs is referred to as "Turkish Islamonationalism", and is widely prevalent in their rhetoric and activities.
 One of their mottos is: "Your doctor will be a Turk and your medicine will be Islam."
 Other sources have described it as secular.

 Their ideology is based on a "superiority" of the Turkish "race" and the Turkish nation.
 According to Peters, they strive for an "ideal" Turkish nation, which they define as "Sunni-Islamic and mono-ethnic: only inhabited by 'true' Turks."
 A Turk is defined as someone who lives in the Turkish territory, feels Turkish and calls themselves Turkish.
 In their ideology and activities, they are hostile to virtually all non-Turkish or non-Sunni elements within Turkey, including Kurds, Alevis, Arabs, Armenians, Greeks, Christians, and Jews.
 They embrace anti-Semitic conspiracy theories such as those put forward by The Protocols of the Elders of Zion, and have distributed the Turkish translation of Adolf Hitler's Mein Kampf.

 Grey Wolves seek to unite all Turkic peoples.
 This map shows parts of Eurasia inhabited by Turkic-speaking peoples.

 The Grey Wolves are Pan-Turkist and seek to unite the Turkic peoples in one state stretching from the Balkans to Central Asia.
 After the dissolution of the Soviet Union in 1991, the Grey Wolves called for "a revived Turkish empire embracing newly independent Central Asian states of the former Soviet Union."
 They have proposed "a pan-Turkish extension of the Turkish nation-state."
 Due to their pan-Turkic agenda they are hostile towards China, Iran, and Russia.

-The Grey Wolves are staunchly anti-communist and have a history of violence toward leftists.
+The Grey Wolves are anti-communist and have a history of violence toward leftists.